If you still have your iOS device

-- Go back to Settings and tap General > Reset > Erase All Content and Settings*.
-In iOS 7 or later with Find My iPhone turned on, you'll need your Apple ID and password.
+- Go back to Settings and tap General > Reset > Erase All Content and Settings.
+If you turned on Find My iPhone, you might need to enter your Apple ID and password.

-- Contact your carrier for guidance on transferring service to a new owner.
+- Contact your carrier for help transferring service to a new owner.
 If you aren't using a SIM card with your device, you can contact them to get help transferring service to the new owner.

 If you no longer have your iOS device

-If the steps above weren't completed and you no longer have your device, follow these steps:
+If the steps above weren't completed and you no longer have your device, use these steps:

-- Ask the new owner to erase all content and settings as described above.
+- Ask the new owner to erase all content and settings using the above steps.

 - If you're using iCloud and Find My iPhone on the device, sign in to icloud.com/find, select the device, and click Erase.
 After the device has been erased, click Remove from Account.

-- If you're unable to follow either of the above steps, change your Apple ID password.
+- If you can't follow either of the above steps, change your Apple ID password.
 This won't remove personal information that's stored on your old device, but it will prevent the new owner from deleting your information from iCloud.